The Arctic Explorer

 We’ll keep driving north, and the “larger than life” theme gets to a “very, very much larger than life” stage real quick, when we reach the border with Northwest Territories.
 Once through the last mountain pass, we'll descend into the seemingly endless Mackenzie River valley.
 We'll cross the Peel River by ferry and continue to the Mackenzie River which we'll also cross by river ferry.
 Another hour and a half gets us to Inuvik and our Hotel for the next nights.
 (No meals included)

 This will be another fascinating day!
 We'll drive the newly constructed road and head north towards the Polar Sea.
-We’ll drive through the vast tundra and after 180 km we'll reach Tuktoyaktuk, a small Inuit town.
+We’ll drive through the vast tundra and after 180 km we'll reach Tuktoyaktuk, a small First Nation village.
 In "Tuk", the Inuit (Eskimo) population lives a partly traditional life style with hunting, trapping and fishing but the oil and gas industry is also very evident in and around the town.
 The town is nicely situated in a sheltered bay on the Beaufort Sea.
-We'll meet up with our Inuit guide, who will show you and tell stories about their life in the frozen north.
+We'll meet up with our First Nation guide, who will show you and tell stories about their life in the frozen north.
 By mid-afternoon we'll return to Inuvik.
 (Bagged lunch included)

 After breakfast, you'll take off on your next adventure!
 (No meals included)